Proton eMas 7 PHEV launched – Malaysia’s cheapest plug-in hybrid, up to 996 km WLTP, RM106k-126k

 All ranges quoted above are on the more-realistic WLTP cycle – Proton has, in a departure from usual, chosen to market this model using NEDC figures, clearly to more closely match its rivals.
 Just for posterity, the combined NEDC ranges are 1,065 km for the Premium Plus and 1,000 km for the Prime and Premium, their corresponding NEDC fuel consumptions are a claimed 4.4 and 4.3 litres per 100 km, and their respective NEDC EV-only ranges are 170 and 105 km.

-Moving from WLTP to NEDC is certainly a backwards step, as the former is clearly more realistic and closer to what customers will eventually get in the real world.
+Sounds a lot sexier in NEDC, right?
+But moving from WLTP to NEDC is certainly a backwards step – the former is clearly more realistic and closer to what customers will eventually get in the real world.
 Proton eMas has long championed the use of WLTP, against most of its NEDC-toting competitors.

-Where combined range is concerned, the eMas 7 PHEV loses out against the Chery Tiggo 7 PHEV (1,200 km) and Jaecoo J7 PHEV (1,300 km) mainly because its fuel tank is smaller at 51 litres versus both Chery Group products’ 60 litres.
+The eMas 7 PHEV has a shorter combined range than the Chery Tiggo 7 PHEV (1,200 km) and Jaecoo J7 PHEV (1,300 km).
+This is mainly because its fuel tank is smaller at 51 litres versus both Chery Group products’ 60 litres.
 The Proton has the edge in terms of actual fuel efficiency.

-At 8.0 to 8.2 seconds, the eMas 7 PHEV is slower than its EV sister (6.9 seconds) to 100 km/h, but quicker than its turbocharged PHEV rivals from Jaecoo and Chery (both around 8.5 seconds).
-And while we’re comparing against those, the eMas 7 PHEV also has the longest pure EV range, and quicker DC charging too.
+At 8.0 to 8.2 seconds, the eMas 7 PHEV is slower than its EV sister (6.9 seconds) to 100 km/h, but quicker than the turbocharged Jaecoo and Chery PHEVs (both around 8.5 seconds).
+And while we’re comparing against those, the eMas 7 PHEV also has the furthest EV range, and quicker DC charging too.

 A 51-litre pressurised fuel tank, 6.6 kW AC charging, 170 km/h top speed, vehicle-to-load (V2L) and vehicle-to-vehicle (V2V) capabilities are common to all variants.